JWT Decoder

 - sub (Subject) - The subject of the token (usually user ID)

-- aud (Audience) - Intended recipient of the token
+- aud (Audience) - Who the token is intended for

 - exp (Expiration) - When the token expires